Author a sorting question

 TIP: Check out Use the Visual Editor for details on how to use this toolbar to the fullest to control the visual appearance of your sorting question statement.

-1. Click Sorting from the list of response area types.
+1. Click Sorting from the list of student response components.

 1. Enter the details of each sortable item, using one row per item.